Algebra over a field: Zero algebra

-An example of unital zero algebra is the algebra of dual numbers, the unital zero R-algebra built from a one dimensional real vector space.
+A classical example of unital zero algebra is the algebra of dual numbers, the unital zero R-algebra built from a one dimensional real vector space.

-These unital zero algebras may be more generally useful, as they allow to translate any general property of the algebras to properties of vector spaces or modules.
+This definition extends verbatim to the definition of a unital zero algebra over a commutative ring, with the replacement of "field" and "vector space" with "commutative ring" and "module".

+Unital zero algebras allow the unification of the theory of submodules of a given module and the theory of ideals of a unital algebra.
+Indeed, the submodules of a module $V$ correspond exactly to the ideals of $K\oplus V$ that are contained in $V$.

 For example, the theory of Gröbner bases was introduced by Bruno Buchberger for ideals in a polynomial ring R = K[x_{1}, ..., x_{n}] over a field.
 The construction of the unital zero algebra over a free R-module allows extending this theory as a Gröbner basis theory for submodules of a free module.
 This extension allows, for computing a Gröbner basis of a submodule, to use, without any modification, any algorithm and any software for computing Gröbner bases of ideals.

+Similarly, unital zero algebras allow to deduce straightforwardly the Lasker–Noether theorem for modules (over a commutative ring) from the original Lasker–Noether theorem for ideals.